The Life Aquatic With Steve Zissou (2004) Director: Wes Anderson

 “And what is the scientific purpose of killing it?”

-They go on a variety of little adventures hoping to capture every moment on film in order to revive Steve Zissou’s career –such as being attacked and nearly killed by pirates in international waters, or invading an enemy lair and rescuing Steve’s chief nemesis, Alistair (Jeff Goldblum)– but the overarching goal of the Belafonte’s mission is to discover and destroy a massive electric jaguar shark that previously killed Steve’s good friend on a past voyage.
+They venture out on a variety of little adventures hoping to capture every moment on film in order to revive Steve Zissou’s career in a new documentary –such as being attacked and nearly killed by pirates in international waters, or invading an enemy lair and rescuing Steve’s chief nemesis, Alistair (Jeff Goldblum)– but the overarching goal of the Belafonte’s mission is to discover and destroy a massive electric jaguar shark that previously killed Steve’s good friend on a past voyage.
 When they finally discover the shark in a somewhat underwhelming conclusion featuring some pretty poor special effects from the ship’s submarine, Steve actually decides not to kill it.
-In the end, his next documentary is shown to wide critical acclaim and dedicated to Ned who has died along the way.
+In the end, his next documentary is presented amidst wide critical acclaim and dedicated to Ned who sadly died along the way.
 His crew then suits up for the next adventure.

 Despite being somewhat critically panned when it was released, I have to say I enjoyed The Life Aquatic a little more this time around, but it is still greatly overshadowed by others in the Wes Anderson canon.
 I just find the Wes Anderson aesthetic for which he has become renowneed to be delightful and fun.
 There are lots of little nuggets and allusions in the film to all manner of literature: Moby Dick, 20,000 Leagues Under the Sea, The Magnificent Ambersons, The Great Gatsby, and so on.